chainswarm/chainswarm/doc/indexers/substrate/known_addresses.md

 ### Data Import Process

-The Known Addresses indexer includes a dedicated import service that:
+The Known Addresses service includes a dedicated import service that:

 1. Fetches address data from configured repository sources
 2. Parses and validates the address information